PolusAI/image-tools/polus-image-registration-plugin/README.md

-# Image Registration
+# Polus Image Registration Plugin

-This WIPP plugin does things, some of which involve math and science.
-There is likely a lot of handwaving involved when describing how it works, but handwaving should be replaced with a good description.
-However, someone forgot to edit the README, so handwaving will have to do for now.
+WIPP Plugin Title : Image Registration Plugin

 Contact [Gauhar Bains](mailto:gauhar.bains@labshare.org) for more information.

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

+## Description

+This plugin registers an image collection.
+First it
+ It uses projective transformation(Homography) to transform the moving image and align it with the reference image.

+Background information about homography can be found here: https://en.wikipedia.org/wiki/Homography

+## Algorithm

+ Initially, the plugin parses the input collection and divides it into sets.
+Each set consists of 3 things

 ## Building